Cheapest 100% Equity & Growth Super Options in Australia (2025)

 † Benchmark performance before admin fee

-📊 Chart 1: Cost vs Return
+📊 Super Fund Cost vs Return

 You don’t necessarily need the highest cost to get strong returns.

-• Vanguard includes ~10% emerging markets exposure.
+• Vanguard Super includes a ~10% allocation to emerging markets.

-🧩 Key Insights
+🧩 Key Insights for Australian Super Investors

-1. Hostplus Indexed series remain the fee leaders: total annual costs under ~0.10% to 0.12% plus the $78 admin fee.
+1. Hostplus Indexed series remains the fee leader, with investment fees under ~0.09% to 0.12% p.a. plus the standard admin fee.

 🪙 Best-Value Picks